 They have a larger selection of books than Mandarin Companion and in some cases are cheaper, but the stories aren’t familiar and the quality isn’t quite up to the same level.

 While I highly recommend you take advantage of resources like Mandarin Companion graded readers or the fun videos on FluentU, I also recognize that there are times when you just need to focus on memorizing characters.

 Whether you’re a new student of Chinese or you’ve been studying non-stop for years, flash card programs are an essential part of your language learning toolbox.
 Here is what we recommend to help you learn to read Chinese.

 Anki – Flexible Flashcards (Free)

 However, since Anki is open source software, so there are no monthly fees.
-You can use the program free on your computer or pay a small, one-time fee to use the phone app.
+You can use the program free on your computer or pay a small, one-time fee to download the mobile app.